 In the first post of this series, we talked about the importance and profitability of the online retail segment.
-Today, we’re going to provide you with seven essential tips on creating an ecommerce website, giving your buyers the confidence to click the Pay button and increasing sales in your online store.
+Today, we’re going to provide you with seven essential tips on ecommerce user experience and making an online store, giving your buyers the confidence to click the Pay button and increasing sales in your online store.

 If you boil down any requirements specification for an ecommerce store to the essence of the user’s action, it sounds like “find and buy”.
 It’s up to designers, developers, and analysts to decide how this will come to life.
 Adapting pages to specific search engines, placing buttons of correct sizes and colors, informing about promotional offers to increase sales, creating two-three-five carts, each important in its way, — aren’t these things the secrets lying behind the art of sales nowadays?